Physical pain, in its various forms and degrees, can range from uncomfortable, unpleasant, to incapacitating and debilitating.

 I also think that it could be beneficial for pregnant women, as it could alleviate the strain in the back.

-Disclaimer: Some of the links on this page are affiliate links.
+Disclaimer: This page contains affiliate links.
 This means that if you decide to make a purchase through my links, I will earn a small commission at no extra cost to you.
-I am transparent about my online business and I only promote tried & tested products or services that I have personally used, and which I can recommend to others based on my own positive experience.
+I only promote tried & tested products or services that I have personally used, or authors whose works I find inspirational.
+If you’d like to learn more about affiliate marketing, check out Wealthy Affiliate, my favourite platform for online marketers.
+Thank you for visiting!